 The Environmental, Health, and Safety (EHS) Guidelines are technical reference documents with general and industry-specific examples of Good International Industry Practice (GIIP).

 The EHS Guidelines contain the performance levels and measures that are generally considered to be achievable in new facilities by existing technology at reasonable costs.
 Application of the EHS Guidelines to existing facilities may involve the establishment of site-specific targets, with an appropriate timetable for achieving them.
 The applicability of the EHS Guidelines should be tailored to the hazards and risks that may occur in the subproject on the basis during pre-construction, construction, and operation phases.

-3.3 National Policies & Policies of U.T. of J&K
+3.3 National & Policies of U.T. of J&K

-Table 10: National Policies & Policies of U.T. of J&K
+Table 10: National & Policies of U.T. of J&K

 S.No.
 Acts/Policies/Rules Relevance to this project Applicability in the sub-project 1 The Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 The old act is Land Acquisition Act, 1894 and it is replaced by the new Act RFCTLARR,2013 The Act has provisions to provide fair compensation to those whose land is taken away, brings transparency to the process of acquisition of land to set up factories or buildings, infrastructural projects, and assures rehabilitation of those affected.
-Not Applicable This sub-project does not have any impact on private land and assets.
+Not Applicable This sub-project does not trigger any involuntary resettlement.
 Therefore, not applicable.
 2 State Land Acquisition Act 1990 (1934 AD) The State Land Acquisition Act1990 (1934 AD) is in force in the state of Jammu and Kashmir.
 This Act provides the legal framework for land acquisition for public purposes in J&K. It enables the State Government to acquire private lands for a public purpose, and seeks to ensure that no person is deprived of land except under the Act.
-Not Applicable This sub-project does not have any impact on private land and assets.
+Not Applicable This sub-project does not trigger any involuntary resettlement.
 Therefore, not applicable.

-5 Jammu and Kashmir Common Lands (Regulation) Act, 1956 An Act to regulate the rights in common lands.
+S.No.
+Acts/Policies/Rules Relevance to this project Applicability in the sub-project 5 Jammu and Kashmir Common Lands (Regulation) Act, 1956 An Act to regulate the rights in common lands.
 Provide relief to the user of the lands, used for common purposes like roads, streets, lanes, pathways, water channels, drains, wells, tanks, or any other source of water supply to the villagers in general.
 Provision for the prohibition of encroachments over such common lands and public places and eviction thereof and in case of encroachments, to restore the rights of the users.
 Provision for assigning land for extension of "Village Abadi", if existing land is inadequate for the habitation of the villagers at any point of time.
-There is no requirement of common land for the sub-project.
-Therefore, it's not applicable
+May be applicable This sub-project does not trigger any involuntary resettlement.
+Therefore, not applicable.